 From there you progress through the clubs and work your way up to the driver.

-3. You spend most of the time trying to hit the ball collecting tractor
+3. You’re trying to hit the ball collecting tractor

 This is a no-brainer but it only stands to reason that if this is you, then you’re there just for some fun and games.
 But if you’re there for some real constructive practice then stay away from the moving targets and focus on the job at hand.

-4. You just blast away hitting golf balls without aiming for any specific target
+4. You don’t aim for any specific target

 This is a real common one and something that I have been guilty of in the past.
 It’s important to treat your time at the golf driving range as if you’re on the golf course during a round.

 Pick out a target in the distance and pretend it’s a hole at your local golf course.
 This helps simulate the whole golf experience and at least put some pressure on you to focus on the job at hand.

 So next time you are at your local golf driving range remember to spend the time there wisely.
 Start with some stretching and warm up, take out a wedge, pick out a target and begin practising.